 HUMAN WELLBEING

-Of the Partnership’s six recovery goals specified in Washington State statute (RCW 90.71.300), two address human wellbeing:
+Of our six recovery goals specified in Washington State statute (RCW 90.71.300), two address human wellbeing:

 • A healthy human population that is supported by a healthy Puget Sound and is not threatened by changes in the ecosystem